liedekef/events-made-easy/readme.txt

 * Allow #_DYNAMICPRICE and #_DYNAMICPRICE_DETAILED to be used together (although not recommended)
 * Added better info per payment method option in the backend
-* Ctrl-click is the default again for sorting on multiple columns (hint added for that part too)
+* Ctrl-click is the default again for sorting on multiple columns (hint added for that part too) For mobile Ctrl-key is not available, there the single-click stays functional
+* Add List-unsub one-click headers if/where possible

 = 2.5.45 (2025/04/10) =
 * Fix copying event answers for missing events when updating an event